New Innovation funding at the Speed of Translation

 Professor Mike Lewis, Director of NIHR’s Invention for Innovation (i4i) Programme highlights how the COVID-19 pandemic has led to a shakeup of some research funding models and explains how the NIHR’s new, pilot FAST funding scheme, will provide accelerated, simple funding to allow innovations to be further explored for follow-on investment.

 ‘Before I took on the role of joint Programme Director at i4i/SBRI Healthcare, I frequently sat on research funding panels.
-As grant panel Chair, I was always impressed by the patience of applicants on what can be a lengthy application process of up to 12 months or longer.
+The patience of applicants throughout the potentially lengthy application process, which can extend up to 12 months or longer, always impressed me as Chair of the grant panel.
 But I was also concerned that this approach may not match the pace of innovation.

 Typical grant funding processes work well for complex projects that have a clear pathway to translation and commercialisation, but they don’t allow for quick ‘yes’ or ‘no’ answers or potential ‘fail fast’ moments that are part of all innovation projects in devices, diagnostics, and digital tools such as algorithms.
 There had to be a better way.

 i4i FAST is a rolling call and there is no submission deadline.
-Applications can be submitted from 13:00 on 04 April 2022
+You can submit the applications from 13:00 on 04 April 2022

 Renfrew Group can help with the application process as well as designing from lab to commercialisation